What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 3 soft main meals

-1–3 gentle snacks (smoothie, yogurt, etc.)
+1-3 light snacks (like smoothie, yogurt, etc.)

 8. Can I eat sweets or desserts with braces during the first week?